paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-503-department-of-the-navy.md

 ## § 5013.
 Secretary of the Navy
 **(a)**

 (1) There is a Secretary of the Navy, appointed from civilian life by the President, by and with the advice and consent of the Senate.
+The Secretary shall, to the greatest extent practicable, be appointed from among persons most highly qualified for the position by reason of background and experience, including persons with appropriate management or leadership experience.
 The Secretary is the head of the Department of the Navy.

 (2) A person may not be appointed as Secretary of the Navy within five years after relief from active duty as a commissioned officer of a regular component of an armed force.